iankelk/iankelk.github.io/blog/2024-03-21-chickens/index.md

   caption="Generated with OpenAI DALL-E 3 and edited by the author."
 />

 This is why we need the chicken.
-The chicken is stochastic, which adds randomness and unpredictability to the the whole system.
+The chicken is stochastic, which adds randomness and unpredictability to the whole system.

 The previously mentioned humans in the stadium, who for some reason have deified a chicken, will present the chicken with a series of words and probabilities.
 Technically, these are not words but *tokens*; however, for the sake of simplifying this analogy, we'll refer to them as words.
 These words and probabilities can be visualized as a series of piles of chicken feed, where each word pile's size corresponds to its probability.